markoboger/SeapalAndroidApp/README.md

 ##### Querying and Views

 In CouchDB all the querying is done in the background.
 You do not have to do SQL-like statements to query for Objects.
-But can improve your searchspeed and effiency by creating Views.
+You can either get all IDs of your document or Views.
+This Views can improve your searchspeed and effiency by creating Views.

 This example creates a View for Trips, which are sorted by the BoatID to which they belong: